 Susan reviewed Chapter 6 with the Committee

 Mason County is willing to organize an implementation/adaptive management group.
 Minor changes will be made to Chapter 6 to reflect this commitment from Mason County.

+The Squaxin Island Tribe noted that they have an MOA with Mason County, which should be mentioned in the Plan.
+The MOA discusses a partnership with the County, so the County stepping up is a good first step, and you can expect the Tribe to be responsive to that and work on that partnership.

 Model Language for Assurances of Plan Implementation